3.9.1Upgrading an Existing Installation

 1. Resolve bin/setenv Differences

-In the previous step, we extracted a new setenv file and placed it in your bin/ folder, but some customers have made changes to that file to optimize the performance of Smile CDR in their environment.
-Therefore, you will need to examine the backup version of that file (bin/setenv-2024.05.PRE.backup), compare it to the new one (bin/setenv) and re-apply any manual changes that may have been made in previous versions of Smile CDR.
+In a previous step, we extracted a new setenv file and placed it in your bin/ folder, but some customers have made changes to that file to optimize the performance of Smile CDR in their environment.
+Therefore, you will need to examine the backup version of that file (bin/setenv-2025.02.PRE-04 (build e75afbc13c).backup), compare it to the new one (bin/setenv) and re-apply any manual changes that may have been made in previous versions of Smile CDR.

 You can compare these files using the following command: